 Religious beliefs and traditions influence many aspects of society, from art and social norms to politics and justice.
 Studying religion can help you better understand modern issues and the historical underpinnings of past events that have shaped our world.
 It can make you a more informed global citizen and enable you to appreciate the wide diversity of faiths and worldviews, as well as the core humanity of others.

-Applied Apologetics - Bachelor of Arts - Emphasis in:
+Applied Apologetics - Bachelor of Arts:

 - Cultural Engagement